zendesk/curlybars/README.md

 During the compilation phase, a `Curlybars::Error::Compile` exception can be raised.

-Only one id is available for this exception: `compile.closing_tag_mismatch`
+Only one id is available for this exception: `compile.closing_tag_mismatch`.

 #### compile.closing_tag_mismatch

- Example: the following HBS raises this exception:
+ Example - The following HBS raises this exception:
 ```hbs
 {{! a block helper can only be closed by a tag with the same name }}